-• Mount the motor securely so it will not break loose during strong acceleration.
+· Mount the motor securely so it will not break loose during strong acceleration.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 Metal surfaces of the product may exceed 70°C (158°F) during operation.